pauloRohling/txplorer/README.md

 | `DATABASE_MAX_IDLE_CONNS`     | Maximum number of idle connections  | 10            | false    |
 | `DATABASE_CONN_MAX_LIFETIME`  | Maximum lifetime of a connection    | 5m            | false    |
 | `DATABASE_CONN_MAX_IDLE_TIME` | Maximum idle time of a connection   | 30s           | false    |

+## License

+TxPlorer is released under the MIT License.
+See the [LICENSE](LICENSE) file for more information.